jgphilpott/polyplot/docs/features/README.md

 ### :bulb: 3D View

-**Polyplot raises the bar and takes data exploration to another dimension, literally!** In addition to 2D plots and a map view Polyplot also offers a 3D visualization environment.
+**Polyplot raises the bar and takes data exploration to another dimension, literally!** In addition to 2D plots and a map view Polyplot also offers a 3D exploration environment.
 Countries can be plotted as spheres in 3D space and animated through time.
 Under the hood **Polyplots 3D graphics are powered by [three.js](https://github.com/mrdoob/three.js)**, so if you're familiar with that library you can easily modify the plot or add custom features.

 ### :computer: Flexable UI